-The relationship between the king and the parlements was an important factor in French government in the 17th and 18th centuries.
-The reign of Louis XV (1715-1774) was marked by regular tension and conflict with the parlements.
-It became especially severe in the last quarter of the king’s reign, when opposition from the parlements made governing almost impossible.
-From 1763 the Paris parlement blocked a series of royal reforms and policies, including a new instalment of the vingtième tax.
-In 1766 Louis XV famously appeared at a session of the parlement and, in the strongest terms, told the judges that his royal sovereignty was supreme.
-Five years later Louis and his chancellor, Maupeou, moved to abolish the parlements altogether, replacing them with councils of appointed officials.
-When Louis XVI took the throne in 1774 he restored the parlements to their previous status.
+The relationship between king and parlements was an important factor in French royal government in the 17th and 18th centuries.
+The reign of Louis XV (1715-1774) was frequently disrupted by tension and conflict with the parlements.
+It became particularly severe in the last quarter of the king’s reign when opposition from the parlements made governing almost impossible.
+From 1763, the Paris parlement blocked a series of royal reforms and policies, including a new instalment of the vingtième tax.
+In 1766, Louis XV famously appeared at a session of the parlement and in the strongest terms informed its judges that his royal sovereignty was supreme.
+Five years later Louis and his chancellor, Maupeou, moved to abolish the parlements altogether, replacing them with councils manned by appointed officials.
+The parlements were restored to their previous status when Louis XVI took the throne in 1774.

 During Louis XVI’s reign, the Paris parlement consistently opposed the government’s fiscal policies.
 It objected to the raising of new loans, arguing that the national deficit should be managed by reducing expenditure.
 The lavish spending of the royal court – already under some public scrutiny – was also criticised by the parlement.
 Meanwhile, the king’s controller-general of finances, Charles Calonne, was developing his own set of reforms to address the nation’s fiscal crisis.
 Calonne hoped to increase government revenue by stimulating the economy and removing personal exemptions from taxation.
 His proposed reforms, drafted in 1786, included the imposition of a land tax – without any exemption for the First and Second Estates.
-Calonne understood that the Paris parlement would block his reforms, so he instead sought the endorsement of an Assembly of Notables.
+Calonne knew the Paris parlement would block his reforms so he instead sought endorsement from an Assembly of Notables.

 This defiance brought the parlements into open confrontation with the king.
 On August 6th 1787 Louis XVI, acting on Brienne’s advice, convened a lit de justice where he dissolved the Paris and Bordeaux parlements.
 Lettres de cachet were issued against these magistrates, sending them into exile at Troyes, 110 miles east of Paris.
 Brienne believed that if the magistrates were detained in Troyes, well away from the public pressures of Paris, they would eventually back down.
 Instead, the exiled magistrates at Troyes wrote to France’s other parlements, urging them to refuse registration to any tax edicts.
 The king’s attack on the parlements also sparked a public backlash in Paris, with riotous assemblies and protests through the rest of August.
 In the end, the parlements won the day.
 On September 24th the king allowed the magistrates to return to Paris; their arrival in early October was met with public fanfare and celebration.
 Brienne’s taxation reforms, meanwhile, remained unregistered.